Calle Örnemark

 Calle Olof Sigvard Örnemark (19 December 1933 – 4 August 2015) was a Swedish artist and sculptor from Jönköping Municipality, Sweden.
 He is particularly known for his large wooden sculptures, but he also made paintings and metal sculptures.

-His first large sculpture was Jätten Vist (the Vist the Giant) completed in 1969 and standing over 11 m high next to the European route E4, at Huskvarna.
-According to the legend, the giant was on the way home from a party in Västergötland.
-He threw some grass and soil into lake Vättern for his wife to step on, thus creating the island Visingsö.
+His first large sculpture was Jätten Vist (the Vist the Giant), completed in 1969 and standing over 11 m high next to the European route E4, at Huskvarna.
+According to the legend, the giant was on his way home from a party in Västergötland.
+He threw some grass and soil into Lake Vättern for his wife to step on, thus creating the island Visingsö.

-In the 1980s his very large outdoor wooden sculptures Bounty and Indiska reptricket (the Indian rope trick) at Riddersberg manor, south of Jönköping drew many visitors.
-The mobile Bounty resembled a ship and the 103 meter high Indiska reptricket was the world's highest sculpture.
-Both were torn down in 2007 after their condition had deteriorated.
+In the 1980s, his very large outdoor wooden sculptures Bounty and Indiska reptricket (the Indian rope trick) at Riddersberg manor, south of Jönköping, drew many visitors.
+The mobile Bounty resembled a ship, and the 103-meter-high Indiska reptricket was the world's tallest sculpture.
+Both were removed from the exhibition in 2007 after their condition had deteriorated.